-The Fund may invest up to 25% of its net assets in foreign securities.
-With regard to foreign security holdings, up to 15% of the Fund's net assets may be in securities of issuers located in emerging markets countries, i.e., those that are generally in the early stages of their industrial cycles.
-The Fund may also invest in securities not considered foreign securities that carry foreign credit exposure.
+The Fund may invest up to 30% of its net assets in foreign debt securities, including debt securities of issuers located in emerging markets countries, i.e., those that are in the early stages of their industrial cycles.
+The Fund may invest up to 20% of the Fund's net assets in currencies and securities, including foreign currency derivatives, denominated in currencies other than the U.S. dollar.

-The Fund may purchase mortgage-backed and asset-backed securities such as CMOs, CLOs and CDOs.
-The Fund may invest up to 15% of its net assets in illiquid or thinly traded investments.
-The Fund also may invest in securities that are subject to resale restrictions such as those contained in Rule 144A promulgated under the Securities Act of 1933, as amended.
-The Fund may also purchase municipal securities.
-The Fund's investments may include securities that do not produce immediate cash income, such as zero coupon securities and payment-in-kind securities.
+The Fund may purchase mortgage-backed and asset-backed securities such as CMOs, CLOs and CDOs, which are counted toward the 80% investment requirement.

+The Fund may invest in illiquid or thinly traded securities.
+The Fund may also invest in securities that are subject to resale restrictions such as those contained in Rule 144A promulgated under the Securities Act of 1933, as amended.

+The Fund may purchase municipal securities.
+The Fund's investments may also include securities that do not produce immediate cash income, such as zero coupon securities and pay-in-kind securities.
 Zero coupon securities are debt securities that do not entitle the holder to any periodic payment of interest prior to maturity or a specified date when the securities begin paying current interest.
-Payment-in-kind securities are debt securities that pay interest through the issuance of additional securities.
+Pay-in-kind securities are debt securities that pay interest through the issuance of additional securities.